 Gastric-brooding frogs incubated their babies in the mother's stomach.
-They became extinct in the mid-1980s due to a pathogenic fungus.
+They became extinct in the mid-1980s due to a pathogenic fungus spread by humans.

-Green turtles feed on seagrasses, but they also eat the venomous box jellyfish.
+Green turtles feed on seagrasses.
+They also eat the venomous box jellyfish.
 They get their name from the colour of their fat.